IanGifford261/Lab03-Word-Guess-Game/README.md

 ## Description

-This is a C# console application that will prompt a user with the normal ATM menu that you would find at an ATM.
-There are multiple choices that you can pick such as "View Balance, Withdraw, Deposit, and exit."
+This is a C# console application that will prompt a user
-A user can select each option while "withdrawing"/"depositing" currency and having it update.

 ------------------------------